JodiWarren/moviedb-app/README.md

 ## Todo
 ### Features
+- [ ] Expose the loading state via the UI
 - [ ] Accept user API key, and save it to localstorage
 - [ ] Use responsive images so that large images aren't served to small screens
 - [ ] Fall back to other images if `backdrop` is not available